bhosalems/PathDiff/README.md

 ## 🖼 Qualitative Results

 PathDiff integrates Text and Mask control as seen below.

+<small>Note that in this example conditions are randomly paired and might not be pathologically meaningful/plausible.
+For paired results please check our supplementary.</small>

 <p align="center">
   <img src="figures/Qual_fig2.png" alt="Qualitative Results" width="99%"/>